osamuyiohenhen/Twitch-Chat-Analysis/README.md

 * **Why Local?** Cloud APIs are slow and expensive.
 This runs entirely on-premise.
 * **Performance:** Optimized for NVIDIA GPUs using PyTorch/CUDA.
 It currently achieves **<50ms inference latency** per message on consumer hardware (RTX 4050).

+### Constraint: Data Scarcity
+Hand-labeling 100,000 messages for sentiment is impossible for a solo engineer.
+* **Solution:** **Domain Adaptation**.
+By pre-training on *unlabeled* data first, I reduced the model's **Perplexity** from ~134 to ~9.
+The model learned the "language" of Twitch unsupervised, meaning I only need to hand-label a tiny fraction (2k messages) for the final fine-tuning stage.

 ---

 ## 🛠️ Tech Stack